 Set smaller goals instead and focus on making progress daily.
 Start tracking your progress and ensure you keep setting bigger but still achievable goals as you go.

-You will rapidly achieve your initial goal and will realize how much your excuses are used to hold you back.
+You’ll quickly achieve your initial goal — and realize how much your excuses were holding you back.

 6. Uprooting

-Uprooting happens when someone keeps jumping from one activity to another to stay busy and avoid getting the serious work done.
+Uprooting happens when you keep jumping from one thing to another to stay busy — all while avoiding the real work that would actually move you forward.

-You can, for instance, change your logo or business name over and over again instead of making calls to get your first clients or rewrite the introduction of your book 10 times instead of actually working on its chapters.
+It can look like changing your logo or business name over and over instead of reaching out to your first clients.
+Or rewriting the introduction of your book ten times instead of finishing the next chapter.

 6.1 How To Break The Cycle